 Master's degrees are conferred "With Honors" upon those students who attain academic distinction.
-To be eligible for graduation with honors, a student must have earned a cumulative GPA of 3.95 or above in all graduate level coursework, including that transferred from other institutions.
+To be eligible for graduation with honors, a student must have earned a cumulative GPA of 3.95 or above in all graduate level coursework completed at SMWC.